swdevlin/ars-magica-grimoire/README.md

 This started as a project for producing a single PDF of all published spells for Ars Magica.

+## History

+2016-12-03
+* Flavour text now renders sub elements correctly
+* Added support for the `<self/>` tag, which renders as the name of the current spell, in italics.

 ## Example

 Andrew Breese, of [Iron-Bound Tome](https://ironboundtome.wordpress.com/), has